 Aztec and Maya Calendar

-In the tonalpohualli, the sacred Aztec calendar, this day (Sunday, February 10, 2013) is:
+In the tonalpohualli, the sacred Aztec calendar, Sunday February 10, 2013 is:

 The thirteen day period (trecena) that starts with day 1-Atl (Water) is ruled by Chalchihuihtotolin.
 These are 13 days of instability and unexpected events, of accidents and coincidences: these are good days to gamble a little on a long-shot; bad days to gamble a lot on a sure thing.
 Every day rollercoasters between all-good and all-bad, between rapture and terror.
 This trecena advises the priest-warrior to perfect the art of shapeshifting: only by mimicking the nature of water do we become an agent of change rather than a target of it.
 The purified heart casts no reflection in the smoking mirror.